brpo01/Project-Documentation/Project-17.md

 }
 ```
 ---
-**NOTE:** The main aim of using terraform of using terraforn is to convert our infrastructure to code and this gives us the opportunity to organize our resources and one of the best practices that terraform gives. <b>It gives us the power to organize our resources in seprate files.</b>
+**NOTE:** The main aim of using terraform is to convert our infrastructure to code and this gives us the opportunity to organize our resources and one of the best practices that terraform gives. <b>It gives us the power to organize our resources in seprate files.</b>

 ---

 ## Create internet gateway
-- create a file called `internet_gateway.tf` and the follwoing code to it
+- create a file called `internet_gateway.tf` and add the code below
 ```
 resource "aws_internet_gateway" "ig" {
   vpc_id = aws_vpc.main.id
-  tags = {
+  tags = merge(
+    var.additional_tags,
+    {
-    Name        = format("%s-%s!",aws_vpc.main.id,"IG")
+      Name = format("%s-%s!", aws_vpc.main.id,"IG")
-    Environment = var.environment
     }
+  )
 }
 ```
-## Create aws Natgateway
+## Create an Elastic IP(EIP) and AWS NATgateway and allocate the EIP to the NATgateway
 create a new file called `natgateway.tf` and the following code to it
 ```
 resource "aws_eip" "nat_eip" {